Music Courses

 Special courses offered periodically.

 Course is designed to offer majors the chance to study jazz at a detailed level of inquiry and to provide a viable elective within the major.
-It is not a required course for majors but may be taken for credit from an approved list of electives.
-Course is listening/discussion based, focused on the origins of jazz, various style periods and representative musicians, and the history of recorded media/technology.
+It is not a required course for majors but may be taken for credits from an approved list of electives.
+The course is listening/discussion based, focused on the origins of jazz, various style periods and representative musicians, and the history of recorded media/technology.
+Prerequisite: none.
+(Suggested courses taken prior to are MUS 2610, 2620, and 2600)

 Prerequisites: MUS 3110 and 3130, or permission of the instructor